 Section 1.
 The officers of the senate shall be as follows: president; vice president who shall serve as president-elect; secretary-treasurer; and parliamentarian.

 Section 2.
 Eligibility for election to an office shall be restricted to elected members of the senate.
+The president and vice president shall both hold academic tenure at the time of their election as officers

 Section 3.
 The term of office for any senate officer shall be one year or until a successor has been chosen and qualified.